 - radiotherapy scheduled for 9 pm when the department closed at 8 pm,

 - and the admission letter for reconstruction surgery sent after the surgery date.

 And the list goes on.
-These repeated failures due to lack of organization and communication caused my loss of faith in the hospital.
+Due to a lack of organisation and communication, these repeated failures caused my loss of faith in the hospital.

 I lost complete confidence in my hospital and my care (or lack of it) that the anxiety and stress lead to me having post-traumatic stress disorder (PTSD).

 Being diagnosed with cancer turns our worlds into a spin.
 As I said in my opening comments, cancer is fraught with uncertainty.
 We do not know what is right or wrong or what happens next.
 We want people we can trust to guide us every step of the way.
 In no particular order: